courselabs/docker/labs/env/README.md

 ## Lab

-We can run a container to generate TLS certificates, but the certs are created inside the container filesystem.
+We ran a container to generate TLS certificates in the [containers lab](../containers/README.md), but the certs were created inside the container filesystem.

 In this lab your job is to copy the TLS certificate and key from the container onto your local machine.

-Start by generating certs in a new named container:
+Start by generating certs in a new named container - run it in the background and the container will stay up:

 ```
-docker run --name tls kiamol/ch15-cert-generator
+docker run -d --name tls kiamol/ch15-cert-generator

-# Ctrl-C to exit
 ```

 Now copy the `server-cert.pem` and `server-key.pem` files from the `/certs` folder in the container onto your machine.